RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 19. Organisational Development (OD): Organisational Change, Strategies for Change, Theories of Planned Change (Lewin’s change model, Action research model, Positive model).

-6. Leadership and Managerial Excellence
+6. Leadership Styles and Management Skills

 1. Leadership, Authority and Power